remalhq/Remal_CommonUtils/README.md

 - **Assert Handling**: Customizable assert function to handle errors with detailed file and line number reporting.
 - **Lightweight `printf()` Implementation**: Optimized for embedded systems, reducing overhead while maintaining functionality.
 - **String Conversion Utilities**: Functions to convert integers and floating-point numbers to strings, with support for various bases and precision.
+- **Arduino OTA Support**: Wrapper functions for Arduino OTA updates, making it easier to implement OTA functionality in your projects.

 ## Supported Processors
 - **Native (PC)**